 This is because ModSecurity matches the request you are making to one of the "banned" rules and passes this information to our Imunify360 firewall.

 The best way to manage this is to disable ModSecurity for your website whilst you carry out your activity and then re-enable ModSecurity when you have finished.

-The ModSecurity control icon can be found under the SECURITY section of your cPanel.
+For cPanel accounts, the ModSecurity control icon can be found under the SECURITY section.